hackclub/winter/Abhinav413652.md

 Me and my sister are going to build our first ever pc along with DIY Monitor.
 Building a PC will be a valuable learning experience that will teach us about computer hardware and software, as well as problem-solving and troubleshooting skills.
 We will learn about the different components that make up a computer, such as the processor, motherboard, memory, and storage, and how they work together to run a computer.
 We will also learn about different operating systems and how to install and configure them, as well as how to install and update software.
 In building a monitor, we will learn about the various electronic components that are used in a monitor, such as the display panel, circuit board, and power supply..
 Overall, building a PC and a monitor will give us a solid understanding of the various hardware components that make up a computer and how they work together to run a system.
 And it will also be a fun and educational experience.

 It is a team of two, me and my sister.
+A Huge Thanks!! to hackclub for providing this opportunity.

 ## Plan